vitoraleluia/dotfiles/README.md

-# Vitor Linux Developer Setup
+# Vitor Linux Developement Setup

----

 ## Linux distribution

-My distribuition of choice is any distro based on Debian or Ubuntu, because the script was design with this in mind.
+My distribuition of choice is any distro based on Ubuntu, because the script was design with this in mind.
 In this setup I choosed cross-platform and (preferably) open-source apps.

 ## 🛠️ CLI Tools